"I am from Abilene"

 The Soviet Union sent the Sputnik satellite into orbit in 1957.
 Countering this threat, Eisenhower created what became NASA.
 The space race had begun.
 From this foundation, the US sent men to the moon 12 years later.

 President Eisenhower finished his two terms of office with a hope for peace and a warning.
 “We must guard against the acquisition of unwarranted influence... by the military-industrial complex.
 Only an alert and knowledgeable citizenry can compel the proper meshing of the huge industrial and military machinery of defense with our peaceful methods and goals...”

 Eisenhower left the White House in 1961 and spent his last eight years at his Gettysburg, Pennsylvania farmhouse.
-After passing away in 1969, Eisenhower’s body was returned to his hometown of Abilene, Kansas.
+After passing away in 1969, Dwigth D. Eisenhower’s was laid to rest in his hometown of Abilene, Kansas.